cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 List of field names to be included in the Logpush output.

+For the moment, there is no option to add all fields at once, so you must specify all the fields names you are interested in.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#field_names LogpushJob#field_names}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#field_names LogpushJob#field_names}

 ---